ASKabalan/Jax-multihost/README.md

 ]
 ```

-Other process will output the same global_shards but their addressable data only while the others are all `None`
+Other process will output the same global_shards but with their addressable data only while the others data are all `None`

-if fully addressable then global shards = addressable shards

 ## 5.6.
 Getting the shape of the data